ST99999990/AS91896-and-AS91897-assessment-2023/README.md

-commit#5 - tested out the first entry box and it worked well as expected commit#6 - made the dropdown menu to allow for costumers to chose items commit#7 - the dropdown works however the placement, the text and overall look is not good
+commit#5 - tested out the first entry box and it worked well as expected commit#6 - made the dropdown menu to allow for costumers to chose items commit#7 - the dropdown works however the placement, the text and overall look is not good commit#8 - removed the dropdown and switched it for a normal textbox to make it simpler